KLGLUG/KL-Eats-V1/README.md

 - Type ``` npm install ``` in your command prompt or terminal.
 - Now to run the project on your server type ``` npm start ``` .

-## Raise an Issue for Bug/Improvement/Feature Request
+## Raise an Issue for Bug/Improvement/Feature Request for KL Eats